-Auto-matched camera-specific ICC
+Auto-matched camera-specific profile

-Uses RawTherapee's camera-specific ICC input profile that is more precise than a simpler matrix.
-Available for some cameras, these profiles are stored in /iccprofiles/input directory and are automatically retrieved based on file name matching the exact model name of the camera.
-Please note that when ICC profile is used Highlight Reconstructino using Color Propagation is not as efficient.
-As an alternative, select enable option "Blend highlights with matrix".
+Uses RawTherapee's camera-specific DCP input profile that is more precise than a simpler matrix (and fall back to lesser powerful ICC profiles if no DCP is available).
+Available for some cameras, these profiles are stored in /dcpprofiles (or fallback /iccprofiles/input) directory and are automatically retrieved based on file name matching the exact model name of the camera.
+Please note that when ICC profile is used Highlight Reconstruction is not as efficient.
+As an mitigation, select enable option "Blend highlights with matrix".
+DCP profiles are faster and more precise (escp. in the highlights), so they don't have this restriction.